birth-outcomes/birth_outcomes_summary/our_study/finding_focus.md

 > * Focus on **inequalities** in a particular treatment/outcome.
 Death and disability in pregnancy are much higher in disadvantaged groups.
 For example, stillbirth is up to four times higher in black than white women in the UK.

+The focus **may be necessitated by available data and sample sizes**.
+For example, if you hoped to focus on HIE but there were too few cases in the dataset, you might switch to a more general indicator of adverse outcomes (e.g. admission to neonatal unit), and so your focus shifts to being on admission to a unit rather than specifically on HIE.

 ## Methodological considerations

 **Timing** will be important with regards to the choice to intervene and the outcome.
 The risk-benefit ratio is dynamic and changes during labour depending on how the labour progresses and how events unfold.
 For example, caesareans are safer earlier in labour than later.